odud-by/uae-fdi-resilience-analysis/README.md

 Rather than relying on a single forecast path, this analysis evaluates UAE FDI outcomes under a small set of macroeconomic scenarios.
 Each scenario reflects a plausible combination of global financial conditions, energy market dynamics, and regional growth expectations over the 2025–2026 horizon.

-The scenarios are not intended as predictions.
-They are designed to bound reasonable outcomes and to assess how sensitive short-term FDI inflows are to changes in the external environment.

 #### Base Case: Gradual Normalization

 The base case reflects a continuation of recent trends, with global financial conditions easing gradually but remaining tighter than the pre-2022 period.
 Energy prices stabilize near recent averages, and UAE growth remains solid but not accelerating.